דלג לתוכן הראשי

 If you want to raise your MIND score, start with 3 changes:

-1. Green salad with every lunch or dinner: Spinach, lettuce, kale, arugula.
-One serving a day, 7 a week - that's 7 brain points already.
+1. A green salad with every lunch or dinner: Spinach, lettuce, kale, arugula.
+One serving a day, 7 a week - and you've already met the leafy greens target.

-2. Half a cup of berries with yogurt in the morning: 7 times a week - blueberries are the stars, but also raspberries and cranberries.
+2. Half a cup of berries with yogurt in the morning: Blueberries are the stars, but also raspberries and cranberries.

 3. Replace your main oil with olive oil: For cooking, salads, everything.
 Olive oil is the engine of MIND.

-These 3 changes already earn you several points.
+These 3 changes alone already raise you a few points.

 Additional adherence: